Mkelsey25/playlisted/README.md

 # Playlisted

-PlayListed is ....
-TBD
+PlayListed is a full stack project that uses Express, MySQL, Sequelize and Handlebars to create a recommended playlist of songs based on user preferences such as mood, energy, and genre.

 **Problem it solves:** \
-TBD.\
+TBD. \
 **How solved:** \
-TBD.\
+TBD. \
-**Technical approach:** This is a full stack project that uses MySQL, Sequelize and Handlebars to create a playlist of songs based on user preferences.
+**Technical approach:** MySQL is used as the backend to manage users, songs, and playlists leveraging the Sequelize ORM and implemented with the MVC design pattern.
+Handlebars and static pages are used for UI/UX on CSS3 and HTML5 in combination with Bootstrap.
+An api is available to perform CRUD operations against the users, songs and playlists from the front-end via AJAX requests.
+Passport is used for user authentication.

 ## Getting Started